 This is the first time of my life I truly and genuinely sense that I have found my own slice of paradise on earth.
 The feeling is so magic that I find it hard to grasp.
 It’s just divine, unbelievably divine.
 The wonderful journey starts once you get off the boat at Koh Rong pier, which is the busy and party area of the island, full of backpackers.
 For a stopover or wait for a boat fine, but personally I’m after a more unique vibe and therefore wouldn’t recommend staying here.

 When I travelled to Koh Rong, transport (boat taxi) to the island’s Long Beach was arranged by the resort (Pura Vita Resort).
 And I can guarantee you that once you get there, you are bound to feel like in a Robinson Crusoe movie.
 It’s just so pristine and untouched.
 Hard to describe in words.
-It’s just a sweet coincidence that this wonderful spot on the coast bears also my name (Sonyia Beach).
+It’s just a sweet coincidence that this wonderful spot on the coast also bears my name (Sonyia Beach).

 This paradise-like feel comes at a price though